 The body experiences a force in a collision for a particular period of time and results in the change of momentum.
 The impact of the force acting for a particular amount of time is that the body either slows down or speeds up or changes its direction.

-The object experiences an impulse in a collision and this impulse equals to the change in momentum.
+The object experiences an impulse in a collision and this impulse is equal to the change in momentum.
 For instance, a football halfback who is running down the field and encounters a collision by a defensive back.
 The collision changes the halfback’s speed and therefore his momentum.

 A cricket player lowers his hand just before catching the ball.
 This increases the time of impact and decreases the effect of force.